MatterMiners/tardis/docs/source/services/services.rst

 REST Service
 ------------

-.. content-tabs:: left-col
+.. container:: content-tabs left-col

     The :py:class:`~tardis.rest.service.RestService` provides a REST API to access the information stored about managed ``Drones`` inside the :py:class:`~tardis.plugins.sqliteregistry.SqliteRegistry` plugin.
-Currently access is read only and limited to either list all managed resources or to get the state of a particular resource.
+The REST API supports listing resources, getting resource states, and draining resources.
 All supported REST API calls and their parameters are described in REST API documentation available on ``http://<hostname>:<port>/docs`` after starting the service.
 The REST service is using JSON Web Token (JWT) and OAuth2 scopes for authentication and authorization.

     .. note::

-        The REST service currently supports only read access to the :py:class:`~tardis.plugins.sqliteregistry.SqliteRegistry` using the ``resources:get`` OAuth2 scope.
-However, this could be extended in the future to support also DB updates and deletions using ``resources:put`` and ``resources:delete`` OAuth2 scopes.
-In addition, plans exist to store the ``TARDIS`` configuration in a database as well and allow to use the REST service to perform configuration updates at run time.
+        The REST API supports two authentication methods:

+        1. **Cookie-based** (default for browser clients) — ``POST /user/login``
+           returns tokens as httponly cookies
+        2. **Bearer token** (for programmatic access) — obtain token via ``POST /user/token`` and use in ``Authorization: Bearer <token>`` header

     .. warning::